ModelCloud/GPTQModel/README.md

 * Better default PPL with tweaked internal code (Result may vary depending on calibration set and gpu usage).
 * Removed non-working, partially working, or fully deprecated features: Peft, ROCM, AWQ Gemm inference, Triton v1 (replaced by v2), Fused Attention (Replaced by Marlin/Exllama).
 * Fixed Packing Performance regression on high core-count systems.
 * Thousands of lines of refractor/cleanup.
+* Debloated 271K lines of which 250K was caused by a single dataset used only by an example.
+Move dataset to HF.
+* Shorter and more concise public api/internal vars.
+No need to copy bloated HF style for class names.
 * Complete tests with every feature and model tested.
 Everything that does not pass tests will be removed from repo.
 We want quality over quantity.

 ## Roadmap (Target Date: July 2024):